google/WebFundamentals/src/_langs/en/fundamentals/performance/rendering/index.markdown

 This final version is the cheapest and most desirable for high pressure points in an app's lifecycle, like animations or scrolling.

 {% include modules/remember.liquid title="Note" list=page.notes.csstriggers %}

+Performance is the art of avoiding work, and making any work you do as efficient as possible.
+In many cases it's about working with the browser, not against it.
+It’s worth bearing in mind that the work listed above in the pipeline differ in terms of computational cost; some tasks are more expensive than others!

 Let’s take a dive into the different parts of the pipeline.
 We’ll take a look at the common issues, as well how to diagnose and fix them.